 All dogs have different personalities.
 Two Aussies from the same litter can act entirely differently towards chickens with no outside intervention.
 It is possible you could have a dog that sees a chicken and ignores it.
 Though, we believe this is unlikely.

 Unfortunately, any dog breed with a high prey drive is likely to attack a chicken on sight, especially if it is unsupervised.
-They are just too high a value of a prey item for predators to ignore.

 If you are unsure of a dog’s behavior around small animals, you should never allow them to be together unsupervised.